-Article VII: Committees
+Article VIII: Committees

-Section 1 - Nominating Committee: The President with the consent of the Board of Directors may designate a nominating committee, which shall consist of three Directors.
-The nominating committee will review and nominate candidates for Director at the annual meeting.
-Additional nominations may be accepted from the membership at the annual meeting.

-Section 2 - Other Committees: As necessary, the President with the consent of the Board of Directors may designate other committees, and appoint Directors or members to serve on such committees.

-Section 3 - Term: Each committee member shall continue until a successor is appointed or he/she is unable to serve on the committee.

-Section 4 - Vacancies: Vacancies in the membership of any committee may be filled by appointments made in the same manner as provided in the case of the original appointments.

-Section 5 - Quorum: A majority of the whole committee shall constitute a quorum.
+- Section 1 Committees: A majority of the Board of Directors may create one or more standing and/or ad hoc committees and may appoint Directors or other persons to serve on such committees as permitted by law and not otherwise prohibited by these bylaws.
+Committees shall only exercise authority of the Board of Directors to the extent expressly authorized by the Board of Directors and where not prohibited by law. - Section 2 Term: Each committee member shall serve at the pleasure of the majority of the Board of Directors or until he or she is unable or unwilling to serve. - Section 3 Vacancies: Vacancies in the membership of any committee may be filled by appointments made in the same manner as provided in the case of the original appointments. - Section 4 Quorum: A majority of the whole committee shall constitute a quorum.
 The act of a majority of the committee members present at a meeting at which a quorum is present shall be the act of the committee.
+Page 5 of 8

-Article VIII: Contracts, Checks, Deposits, Gifts, and Audits
+Article IX: Contracts, Checks, Deposits, Gifts, and Audits

-Section 1 - Contracts: The Board of Directors may authorize any officer or agent of the Foundation, in addition to the officers so authorized by these bylaws, to enter into any contract or execute or deliver any instrument in the name of or on behalf of the Foundation, and such authority may be general or confined to specific instances.

-Section 2 - Checks and Evidence of Indebtedness: All checks, drafts or other orders for the payment of money notes, or other evidences of indebtedness issued in the name of the Foundation, shall be signed by such agents or officers and in such a manner as the Board of Directors shall be determine.
-In the absence of such determination, such instruments shall be signed by the Treasurer and countersigned by the President or Secretary.

-Section 3 - Deposits: All funds of the Foundation shall be deposited to the credit of the Foundation in such banks, trust companies, or other depositories as the Board of Directors may select.

-Section 4 - Gifts: The Board of Directors may accept on behalf of the Foundation any contribution, gift, item or bequest for the general purpose or for any special purpose of the Foundation, for the purposes of the Foundation stated in Article II.

-Section 5 - Audits: The accounts of the Foundation shall be audited annually by an independent auditor appointed by the Board of Directors.
+- Section 1 Contracts: The Board of Directors may authorize any officer or agent of the Foundation, in addition to the officers so authorized by these bylaws, to enter into any contract or execute or deliver any instrument in the name of or on behalf of the Foundation, and such authority may be general or confined to specific instances. - Section 2 Checks and Evidence of Indebtedness: All checks, drafts, or other orders for the payment of money notes, or other evidences of indebtedness issued in the name of the Foundation, shall be signed by such agents or officers and in such a manner as the Board of Directors shall determine.
+In the absence of such determination, such instruments shall be signed by the Treasurer and countersigned by the President or Secretary. - Section 3 Deposits: All funds of the Foundation shall be deposited to the credit of the Foundation in such banks, trust companies, or other depositories as the Board of Directors may select. - Section 4 Gifts: The Board of Directors may accept on behalf of the Foundation any contribution, gift, item, or bequest for the general purpose or for any special purpose of the Foundation consistent with the purposes of the Foundation stated in Article II. - Section 5 Audits: The accounts of the Foundation shall be audited annually by an independent auditor appointed by the Board of Directors, or as determined by the Board of Directors in accordance with all applicable laws and requirements.

-Article IX: Books and Records
+Article X: Books and Records